-Actors, authors and other groups that have many contacts with the opposite sex tend to have a high divorce frequency.24

-This western report links the high rate of divorce to regular contacts.
-This is significant in that it proves that the degree of freedom of the sexes in society has a marked bearing on the instability of married life.
+Actors, authors and other groups that have many contacts with the opposite sex tend to have a high divorce frequency.24 that the degree of freedom of the sexes in society has a marked bearing on the instability of married life.
 Where segregation of the sexes in society creates stability in married life, too much freedom creates the kind of instability in married life which ends in divorce.